mstksg/inCode/copy/entries/dependent-haskell-2.md

 between the "untyped world" and the "typed world".
 This layer (and the process of reification) cleanly separates the two.

-This "boundary" can be thought of as a lot like the boundary we talk about between "pure" functions and values and "impure" (IO, etc.) ones.
-People say to always write as much of your program as possible in the "pure" world, and to separate and pull out as much logic as you can to be pure logic.
-That's one of the first things you learn about as a Haskell programmer: how to separate logic that *can* be pure from logic that is "impure" (IO, etc.), and then "combine them" at the very end, as late as possible.
+This boundary can be thought of as a lot like the boundary we talk about between "pure" functions and values and "impure" (IO, etc.) ones.
+People say to always write as much of your program as possible in the "pure" world --- to separate and pull out as much logic as you can to be pure logic.
+That's one of the first things you learn about as a Haskell programmer: how to separate logic that *can* be pure from logic that is "impure" (IO, etc.), and then finally combine them at the very end, as late as possible.

 It's easy to think that just because the final program is going to "be in IO in the end anyway", there isn't any point in separating out pure and impure parts